Prince Andrew to settle sex abuse case, donate to charity

 People are also reading…

+The letter signed by Boies said all lawyers were asking the judge to suspend all deadlines in the case and put it on hold.

 Giuffre sued Andrew in August.
-The American accused the British royal of sexually abusing her while she traveled with financier Jeffrey Epstein.
+The American accused the British royal of sexually abusing her while she traveled with Epstein.

-Andrew has strenuously denied Giuffre’s allegations and attempted to get the lawsuit tossed.
+Andrew has strenuously denied Giuffre’s allegations and attempted to get the lawsuit tossed earlier this year.

 “Prince Andrew intends to make a substantial donation to Ms. Giuffre’s charity in support of victims’ rights.
 Prince Andrew has never intended to malign Ms. Giuffre’s character, and he accepts that she has suffered both as an established victim of abuse and as a result of unfair public attacks.”